7/10/14

 La Mer (1895)

-Audiences were immediately enamored with this new invention, when it was first shown they demanded a replay of the workers leaving the Lumière factory.
-Notably, the most compelling film in this grouping featured humans in motion –people like watching other people in movies.
+Audiences were immediately enraptured with this new invention, when it was first shown they demanded a replay of the workers leaving the Lumière factory.
+Notably, the most compelling film in this grouping featured humans in motion –even from the start, audiences like watching other people in motion.

-It is important to note that the subject matter of the film concerns ordinary workers of all stripes – a theme which the history of cinema will return to again and again, such as in Chaplin’s Modern Times or in Eisenstein’s Strike.
+It is important to note that the subject matter of this film concerns ordinary workers of all stripes – a theme which the history of cinema will return to time again and again, as in the case of Chaplin’s Modern Times or in Eisenstein’s Strike.
 However, later films rarely, if ever, turn the camera back onto their own workers –staff and crew and so on.
-The workers often remain silent parties to the final cinematic project.
-Although the Lumière Brothers did not intend for their first film to be political, it nevertheless set a tone for the future of cinema with one single camera at eye-level on the street, focusing on industrial workers ending their workday.
-Naturally, Marxist interpreters of the film have offered numerous interpretations regarding the plight of the proletariat and exploitation and so on, however I am generally not as interested in these revisionist interpretations.
+Breaking the fourth wall only came later in future cinematic experimentations.
+The staff and studio workers in movies often remain silent parties to the final cinematic project.
+Although the Lumière Brothers did not intend for their first film to be political, it nevertheless set a tone for future cinema with one single camera held at eye-level on the street, focusing on industrial workers ending their workday.
+Naturally, Marxist interpreters of the film have offered numerous theories regarding the plight of the proletariat and exploitation and so on, however I am generally not as interested in these revisionist interpretations.
 In the film, the factory serves as a kind of container filled with people, and it does not stop until it is emptied, a pleasing motion for the mind’s eye.
-This ability to capture the desires of the audience’s mind soon becomes the goal of all later story film-making, particularly in Hollywood, which rarely focuses on how the film was made, but rather simply on capturing the faith of its audience –suspending viewers’ disbelief for a period of time.
+This ability to capture the natural desires of the audience is a mirror of what eventually becomes the goal of all later story film-making, particularly in Hollywood, which rarely focuses on how the films were made, but rather simply on capturing the faith of its audience, holding their attention, and suspending disbelief for a period of time.
 With the development of moving pictures, cinema begins as a gratifying spectacle.